mwakidenis/DenisTec-wifi-billing-system/README.md

 ---

-**COLLOSPOT** - Empowering Kenya's digital connectivity, one WiFi connection at a time. 🇰🇪
+- Empowering Kenya's digital connectivity, one WiFi connection at a time. 🇰🇪